 If you want to be a tattoo artist the first thing you need to learn is how to draw.
 Your ability to draw is the “ceiling” of your potential as a tattoo artist.
 The better you are able to draw, the better you will be able to tattoo.

 For some people, this is a natural skill.
-Others have to invest time into developing that skill.
+Others have to invest time into developing their drawing skills.
 Luckily, it’s possible to speed up the learning process if you follow these steps:

 Pick One Style: Traditional or Realism.

-If you want to learn fast, traditional tattoo designs and realism are both great starting points for new tattoo artists who want to sharpen their skills.
+If you want to learn fast, traditional tattoo designs and realism are both great beginner tattoos for new tattoo artists who want to sharpen their skills.
 Here’s why:

 Realism allows you to focus on the technical side of drawing (shading and correct tones) without having to learn other difficult drawing concepts (perspective and proportion).
 However, it’s a difficult style.
 You’ll need to nail realism on paper long before you touch human skin.
 It requires less creativity than coming up with your own designs - but your technique has to be perfect.